nextgis/docs_ngweb/source/layers.rst

    Newly created lookup table

-To change anything in a lookup table click "Update"  in the "Action" pane.
+To change anything in a lookup table click **Update** in the "Action" pane.
 The resource update dialog will open.
 Switch to "Lookup table" tab where you can change the table's contents:

 * add a new key-value pair
 * change a current key-value pair